SQream/sqream_docs/getting_started/blue_tour.rst

 * Add and assign a role name (required)
 * Enable or disable log-in permissions for the role
 * Add or delete permissions
-* Grant the selected user with clusteradmin permissions
+* Grant the selected user with superuser permissions

 From the New Role panel you view directly and indirectly (or inherited) granted permissions.
 Disabled permissions have no connect permissions for the referenced database and are displayed in gray text.
 You can add or remove permissions from the **Add permissions** field.
-From the New Role panel you can also search and scroll through the permissions.
-In the **Search** field you can use the **and** operator to search for strings that fulfill multiple criteria.

-When adding a new role, you must select the **Enable login for this role** check boxe.
+When adding a new role, you must select the **Grant login** checkbox.

 Editing a Role
 --------------

+On the **Permissions** page you can edit existing roles.

-Once you've created a role, clicking the **Edit Role** button lets you do the following:
+Clicking a role in the roles table and choosing the edit button lets you do the following:

 * Edit role name
 * Enable or disable log-in permissions
 * Assign or delete parent roles
-* Assign a role **administrator** permissions
 * Add or delete permissions
 * Grant the selected user with superuser permissions

-From the Edit Role panel you view directly and indirectly (or inherited) granted permissions.
+From the **Edit Role** panel you can view all role granted permissions.
 Disabled permissions have no connect permissions for the referenced database and are displayed in gray text.
-You can add or remove permissions from the **Add permissions** field.
-From the Edit Role panel you can also search and scroll through the permissions.
-In the **Search** field you can use the **and** operator to search for strings that fulfill multiple criteria.
+You can add or remove permissions using the **Add permissions** box.
+From the **Edit Role** panel you can also search and scroll through the permissions.

 Deleting a Role
 ---------------

+On the **Permissions** page you can delete existing roles.

 Clicking the **delete** icon displays a confirmation message with the amount of users and groups that will be impacted by deleting the role.